From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: Discussion

 \subsection{The Hidden Mechanism behind Scaling}

-As the stage transition depends on data dimensionality and dataset size, scaling along these axes directly reshapes the underlying navigation-refinement dynamics.
-For example, higher dimensionality amplifies the curse of dimensionality, while increasing the dataset size exposes the model to a broader set of global layouts and fine-grained details.
-In practice, state-of-the-art diffusion systems scale data, model capacity, and training compute simultaneously; the findings from the oracle velocity offer intuition for why scaling systematically stabilizes navigation, enriches denoising, and ultimately improves generative quality.
+As the stage transition depends on data dimensionality and dataset size, scaling along these axes directly reshapes the underlying navigation-refinement dynamics: higher dimensionality sharpens the stage transition, while larger datasets broaden the modes the model must navigate and refine.
+In practice, state-of-the-art diffusion models scale data, model capacity, and training compute simultaneously; the findings from the oracle velocity offer intuition for why scaling systematically stabilizes navigation, enriches denoising, and ultimately improves generative quality.